sinaatalay/rendercv/docs/user_guide.md

     ...
 ```

 The `sections` field is a dictionary where the keys are the section titles, and the values are lists.
-Each item on the list is an entry in the CV.
+Each item of the list is an entry for that section.

 Here is an example: